MH Wilds

 4Evasion skills can extend the invulnerability window

-The trick to reliably and consistently performing iFrame dodges is by waiting til the last second before dodging, evading into the attack, and lengthening the invulnerability window.
+The trick to reliably and consistently performing iFrame dodges is by waiting until the last second before dodging, evading towards the attack, and extending the invulnerability window.

 Evade at the Very Last Moment